ISCHEMIC STROKE / ACUTE THERAPY

 - even extensive leukoencephalopathy is not a clear contraindication to IVT (ESO guidelines 2021)

-- acute myocardial infarction (MI) (< 6h) is not a contraindication to IVT (standard tPA dose 0.9 mg/kg)
+- acute myocardial infarction (MI) (< 6h) is not a contraindication to IVT (standard tPA dose 0.9 mg/kg is used)

-- subacute MI (>1 week and < 3 months) was the official contraindication to IVT (↑ risk of hemopericardium and tamponade); however, according to AHA/ASA guidelines 2018 and ESO guidelines 2021, IVT can be given in non-STEMI and considered in STEMI of inferior wall, right heart and left anterior wall (ESO guidelines 2021)
+- subacute MI (>1 week and < 3 months) was the official contraindication to IVT (↑ risk of hemopericardium and tamponade); however, according to AHA/ASA guidelines 2018 and ESO guidelines 2021, IVT may be performed in non-STEMI and considered in STEMI of inferior wall, right heart and left anterior wall (ESO guidelines 2021)

-- most complications are present in recent STEMI ( < 1 week from onset)
+- most complications occur in recent STEMI ( < 1 week from onset)

 - the extent of myocardial infarction and available TTE findings should be taken into account

-- most complications are present in recent STEMI ( < 1 week from onset)
+- most complications occur in recent STEMI ( < 1 week from onset)

-- infectious endocarditis – for patients with a clear or suspected diagnosis of infective endocarditis, IVT is not suggested (ESO guidelines 2021)
+- infective endocarditis – IVT is not recommended for patients with a definite or suspected diagnosis of infective endocarditis (ESO guidelines 2021)

-- pericarditis – IVT can be considered for severe stroke; the benefit in mild stroke is unclear; consult a cardiologist
+- pericarditis – IVT can be considered in severe stroke; the benefit in mild stroke is unclear; consult a cardiologist

 -

-intracardiac thrombus – IVT should be considered for severe stroke; the benefit in mild stroke is unclear
+intracardiac thrombus – IVT should be considered in severe stroke; the benefit in mild stroke is unclear

 -

-myxoma and fibroelastoma – IVT should be considered for severe stroke; the benefit in mild stroke is unclear
+myxoma and fibroelastoma – IVT should be considered in severe stroke; the benefit in mild stroke is unclear

 Menstruation